serverless/blog/posts/2017-09-12-event-driven-serverless-app-local-dev-exp.md

 Actually, there are a couple of things that the Serverless Application Platform does behind the scenes.
 The `serverless.yml` is parsed, and the `register` function from the `users` service is registered with the Event Gateway.
 Next, a subscription is created for the `http` event and the `register` function.

-We will visualize this when we run the service and talk about it, in the next section.
+We will visualize this when we run the service and talk about it in the next section.

 Now, let's look at the handler code: